collinbarrett/collinbarrett.github.io/_posts/2016-01-23-wordpress-vps-build-guide.md

 ### PHP Execution Engine

-The battle between [PHP-FPM](https://php-fpm.org/) and Facebook’s newer [HHVM](https://hhvm.com/) for PHP processing is heating up with the recent release of PHP 7.
+The battle between [PHP-FPM](https://php-fpm.org/) and Facebook's newer [HHVM](https://hhvm.com/) for PHP processing is heating up with the recent release of PHP 7.
 The benchmarks that I see still show HHVM outperforming php7-fpm, though it is much closer than with previous iterations of PHP-FPM.

 ### Object Caching

-Object caching via [Redis](https://redis.io/) is the last server-side optimization that reduces the server’s latency.
+Object caching via [Redis](https://redis.io/) is the last server-side optimization that reduces the server's latency.
 Because WordPress relies on large queries to the database every time it serves a page, caching chunks of these query results in memory saves a significant amount of time and load on the database server.

 ### Encryption and Transfer Protocol

-Also, in this guide, I describe how to configure TLS encryption using the new and free [Let’s Encrypt](https://letsencrypt.org/) service (I have recommended a 4096-bit RSA key because I am a bit of a security nut, but a 2048-bit key should be perfectly fine).
+Also, in this guide, I describe how to configure TLS encryption using the new and free [Let's Encrypt](https://letsencrypt.org/) service (I have recommended a 4096-bit RSA key because I am a bit of a security nut, but a 2048-bit key should be perfectly fine).
 Not only is encryption so easy today, and highly recommended since WordPress collects credentials and other personal information, but it paves the way for configuring HTTP/2.
 NGINX now